sulalasu/FASTA_new/README.md

 build with 'cmake -S . -B build' run with 'cmake --build build && ./build/fasta test.fasta'

-Assumptions:
+Remember to pass file-argument as relative path: e.g: '../input.fasta' when running main and trying to access input.fasta in the parent directory.

+**Assumptions**:
 - no Comment lines, that dont start with '>'
+- all lines that dont start with '>' are assumed to be sequences.
+- Non-ACGT/Non-acgt characters are ignored, when parsing a sequence.

+---

+# **General, personal Information to remember:**
 # Header und Source (.cpp) Files:

 ## Header files .h